Ethiopia: Federal Democratic Republic (1991–present)

 In July 1991, the EPRDF convened a National Conference to establish the Transitional Government of Ethiopia composed of an 87-member Council of Representatives and guided by a national charter that functioned as a transitional constitution.
 In 1994, a new constitution was written that established a parliamentary republic with a bicameral legislature and a judicial system.

 In April 1993, Eritrea gained independence from Ethiopia after a national referendum.
 In May 1998, a border dispute with Eritrea led to the Eritrean–Ethiopian War, which lasted until June 2000 and cost both countries an estimated $1 million a day.
 This had a negative effect on Ethiopia's economy, and a border conflict between the two countries would continue until 2018.
-As of 2018, further civil war in Ethiopia continues, mainly due to destabilization of the country.

 Ethnic violence rose during the late 2010s and early 2020s, with various clashes and conflicts leading to millions of Ethiopians being displaced.

 The federal government decided that elections for 2020 (later being rescheduled to 2021) be cancelled, due to health and safety concerns about COVID-19.
 The Tigray Region's TPLF opposed this, and proceeded to hold elections anyway on 9 September 2020.
 Relations between the federal government and Tigray deteriorated rapidly, and in November 2020, Ethiopia began a military offensive in Tigray in response to attacks on army units stationed there, marking the beginning of the Tigray war.
 By March 2022, as many as 500,000 people had died as a result of violence and famine.
 After a number of peace and mediation proposals in the intervening years, Ethiopia and the Tigrayan rebel forces agreed to a cessation of hostilities on 2 November 2022.
 Coupled with OLA insurgency, the federal government relations with Fano militias, who previously allied to the government in the Tigray War, deteriorated in mid-2023, resulting in a war in the Amhara Region.
 According to reports conducted by the Ethiopian Human Rights Commission (EHRC), mass human rights violations carried out by ENDF troops including door-to-door searches, extrajudicial killings, massacres and detentions.
 Notable incident includes the Merawi massacre in early 2024, which left 50 to 100 residents dead in Merawi town in Amhara.